 - Royal United Hospitals Bath NHS Foundation Trust

 - York Teaching Hospitals NHS Foundation Trust

-We have been so impressed with the time and energy that the EQIP teams are putting to their project - despite the challenges that teams may face in terms of available time and capacity.
-It really is great to hear the team journeys so far and what they have since achieved.
+The faculty team were so impressed with the time and energy that the EQIP teams are putting to their project - despite the challenges that teams may face in terms of available time and capacity and during the COVID-19 pandemic.
+It really was great to hear the team journeys and what they have since achieved.

 Pilot programme evaluation

-An evaluation of the outcomes of the RCPCH EQIP pilot will be reported on and shared with epilepsy service staff in England and Wales, commissioners and NHS England and Welsh government.
+An evaluation of the outcomes and achievements of the RCPCH EQIP pilot will be reported on and shared with epilepsy service staff in England and Wales, commissioners and NHS England and Welsh government.

 - 1. Samuelsson, U. et al. (2016).
 “Continued improvement of metabolic control in Swedish paediatric diabetes care”.Pediatric Diabetes, 3 November, 2016